Wiring Switches to Light Bulbs: Pivoting and the case

-Pivoting about $i$, as defined above, is a process with several nice properties: \begin{itemize} \item it does not increase the value of $M$: $M(W^i,c)\le M(W,c)$; \item it preserves membership of the classes $A(n,m)$ and $A^*(n,m)$; \item if $F^i$ is the edge function of $W^i$, then $F^i(i)=F(i)$ is a forward invariant complete subgraph of the associated graph $G^i$. \end{itemize}
+Pivoting about $i$, as defined above, is a process with several nice properties: \begin{itemize} \item it does not increase the value of $M$: $M(W^i,c)\le M(W,c)$; \item it preserves membership of the classes $A(n,m)$ and $A^*(n,m)$; (In fact, if $j\in F(i)$, then $W^i_{j,j} = 1$, that is $W^i$ still has $1$’s along the diagonal.
+This is the only property that actually requires checking in order to verify that the classes $A(n, m)$ and $A^*(n, m)$ are preserved.) \item if $F^i$ is the edge function of $W^i$, then $F^i(i)=F(i)$ is a forward invariant augmented complete subgraph of the associated graph $G^i$. \end{itemize}

 It is sometimes useful to pivot {\em partially} about $i$: given $T\subset S$, and $i\in S$, we define $W'$ by replacing the $j$th column of $W$ by its $i$th column whenever $j\in F(i)\setminus T$.
-Such {\it pivoting about $i$ with respect to $T$} satisfies the same non-increasing property, preserves membership in $A(n,m)$ and $A^*(n,m)$, and $F(i)\setminus T$ is a (not necessarily forward invariant) complete subgraph of the associated graph $G'$.
+Such {\it pivoting about $i$ with respect to $T$} satisfies the same non-increasing property, preserves membership in $A(n,m)$ and $A^*(n,m)$, and $F(i)\setminus T$ is a (not necessarily forward invariant) augmented complete subgraph of the associated graph $G'$.

 Pivoting is the key trick in the proof of the following lemma.

 \begin{lem} Let $m\ge 2$ and $n\ge 1$.
 Then either $\mu(n+m,m)=\mu(n+m,m-1)$, or

 \end{lem}